Austin Kleon – Roube Como Um Artista

 That's right.
 Steal.
 I am a creative kleptomaniac.

 Isso mesmo.
-Roubei.
-Sou um cleptomaníaco criativo.
+Roubar.
+Eu sou um cleptomaníaco criativo.

 But unlike your regular kleptomaniac, I'm interested in stealing the things